 Here are some of the folks we hold these relationships with:

 We believe in supporting our local community and strengthening our local food economy.
 We wish to connect and form relationships with those who hold the same values.
 Local 1st.
-Here at Ellwood’s we chose First Capital Bank as our bank.
-First Capital Bank was created to serve local families, small businesses and farmers.
+Here at Ellwood’s we chose Citizens & Farmers Bank as our bank.
+C&F Bank was created to serve local families, small businesses and farmers.
 Often business will chose a national bank without thinking about what that reflects to their customer base.
 When you bank locally your hard earned dollars are continually being pumped into the local economy by the way of taxes, payrolls and purchases.
 You also are supporting your neighbors and friends who own and operate the local bank.
 They are active in community affairs and lead civic organizations.
 This means more money for roads, schools, services and new jobs here in Richmond.
 Be vocal and keep it local!

 One of the most well-known muralists in the city of Richmond, drummer Ed Trask has grown a reputation as a fine artist after graduating from VCU with a degree as a collectible painter.
 You can find an Ed Trask mural on the outside wall of Ellwood Thompson’s parking lot, adding a flavor only he knows how to create.
 With vivid colors and energy the familiar scenes Ed creates range from urban to country - a true reflection RVA.